-- For example, through FAFSA, the Illinois Student Assistance Commission is the state’s one-stop financial aid center, offering a comprehensive array of programs and services.
+- For example, the Illinois Student Assistance Commission is the state’s one-stop financial aid center through FAFSA, offering a comprehensive array of programs and services.
 Visit the ISAC website.

 - Another way to get a scholarship is through your county.
 For example, in Dupage County, you can apply for the Community Services Block Grant Scholarship (CSBG Scholarship) for income below 125% Federal Poverty Level.

 SUMMARY: Steps to get a scholarship in any state?

-- Make sure a junior high school student is connected to a school counselor.
+- Make sure a junior high school student is well-connected to a school counselor.
 It’s free and provided by the school.

-- Make a list of colleges or universities you want to apply to.
-Since the university tuition fee costs an average of $30,000, community college is the best option.
-Based on income, it can cost around $10,000 per year.
-Go to List of Community Colleges.
+- Make a list of colleges or universities to you want to apply to.
+Since the university tuition fee costs more, community college is the best option.
+After two years of primary college education, you can transfer to a university.

-- The first step is to apply at FAFSA.
+- Create a free account with FAFSA.
 All other scholarships or community college applications rely on your FAPSA assessment or SAR.
-See the instructions above or click here to apply.
+Click HERE to apply.

 - Community college tuition costs a fraction of universities.
-The tuition is much lower for parents with low income can apply for further financial aid.
+Parents with low income can apply for further financial aid.

 - Consider the proximity of the school.
 In most universities, first-year students are required to stay in school dorms.
-This means you will need to spend at least $1,500 a month for board and lodging on top of a discounted tuition.
+This means you will need to spend around $1,500 a month for board and lodging on top of the tuition.

-- The best way to maximize financial aid is to get excellent grades during Junior year.
-College application is based on Grade 11 merits that include academic and extra-curricular activities.
+- The best way to maximize financial aid is to get excellent grades during Junior Year.
+College application is based on Grade 11 merits, including academic and extra-curricular activities.

 - Having little money should not stop you from pursuing a degree course.
 You can take a federal or private loan to finance a college education.